-- Identify fixed, essential monthly expenses such as housing, food and utilities.
 You may be thinking that food expenses may fluctuate from month to month.
 The truth is though that you should have a fairly specific idea of what you need and what you can afford and then STICK WITH IT.
 If this is a struggle for you, money expert Dave Ramsey suggests getting your monthly or two-week allotment for groceries out in cash and keeping it in a marked envelope.
 You only spend as much money as you have in the envelope.
 That’s it.
 While I don’t currently use this system, I learned it from my grandmother, have used it many times, and it does work.

-- Identify long-term goals and what you need to put away in savings each year to work toward these goals.
 These could include building up an emergency fund (you should have 3-6 months of cash to cover living expenses if needed), retirement, paying off debt, saving for college, buying a car and big house projects.
 Once you’ve determined how much you need to put away each year for each of those goals, divide those amounts by 12 to figure out how much you should set aside each month.

-- Identify short-term goals such as Christmas, birthdays, vacations and small house projects or maintenance.
 Friends, Christmas and birthdays come around at the same time every year.
 They should not sneak up on you, and they shouldn’t catch you by surprise.
 Plan for them and include them in your budget.
 If you’re creating your budget in January (highly recommended!), decide how much you can spend for Christmas and divide by 12 to determine how much you need to put away each month.
 Then Then STICK WITH YOUR HOLIDAY BUDGET when it actually comes time to buy gifts.

-- Identify any other expenses for the year such as sports for kids, hobbies for you and gym memberships.
 Again, get as specific as you can, and each type of expense gets its own line.
 I even include a line for back to school expenses in August, entertainment, clothes shopping, pet expenses, eating out, etc. The more specific that you can be, the more closely you can track how you’re spending your money.

-Important notes for identifying expenses.
+Important notes for identifying expenses

 - This process may take several revisions.
 As you get down to the more flexible expense categories, you can start by including as many specific items as you think will be feasible based on how much money you have left after the essential items and essential long-term goals.
 Once you see how those costs fit with everything else that you need to do, you can add or delete expenses as necessary.

 - If you’re going to use your credit card, pay it off each month.
 Create a line in your budget for any expense or category of related expenses where you’ve used your card and exactly how much is owed.
 I mark these with (CC).
 That way, you still budget for that expense even though it won’t disappear from your bank account until the credit card payment is due.
 If you are disciplined and follow this way of using a credit card, I think the cash back that you get from some cards is worth it.
 We get hundreds of dollars in free money every year for purchases that we were making anyway.
 But we NEVER carry a credit card balance, and we have one primary card that we use.
 If you don’t think you’ll be able to be that disciplined, DO NOT have a credit card.
 The interest that they charge is simply not worth it.
-Unless it’s an emergency, and you don’t have any other cash available to you, putting off a purchase until you can pay for it in cash is always going to be the best way to go.
+Unless it’s an emergency, and you don’t have any other cash available to you, putting off a purchase until you can pay for it in cash is always the best way to go.

 - If you need to use any of your emergency funds, include in your budget a plan for paying that money back so that you can return your fund to the 3-6 months of covering living expenses as soon as possible.